isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-soccer-mom-chair.markdown

 - Convenient side pocket

 Cons:
-- Some people reported that the Carry bag was not as durable as they had expected
+- Some people reported that the Carry bagÂ was not as durable as they had expected

 ### [5.
 Quik Shade MAX Shade Chair](https://www.amazon.com/dp/B00SKZYHEC/?tag=p-policy-20)
 You dont need to worry about a hot sunny day while attending your kids soccer game thanks to the Quik Shade MAX Shade Chair.
 This chair allows you to follow the game at the sidelines under the hot sun without excess heat exposure.